alexherbo2/ffmpeg-tools/README.md

 ## Installation

-Add the following files to your path.
+Add the following files to your path:

 - [`ffmpeg-burn`]
 - [`ffmpeg-cut`]